 A few days before a scheduled conversation, Liz sends her guest an email with the biographical information she will use to introduce them to the Ben Franklin’s World audience and questions she will use to guide their conversation.
 This e-mail provides guests with the opportunity to prepare their points.
 Depending on the course of the conversation, Liz may depart from the question sheet to ask follow-up questions based on information from her guests.

 Presses and organizations that would like their historians to appear as guests should send an email with the following information:

 Book title, historic site, documentary editing project, or history project

 Brief synopsis of their work and its historical significance

 Phone Number where your historian(s) can be reached for a 5-10 minute chat about their work and convenient days and times to talk.

-The best pitches will concisely and clearly explain the significance of their work to an audience of non-historians.
+The best pitches will explain clearly and concisely the significance of the historian's work to an audience of non-historians.

 All books pitched must have been published within the last calendar year.
-If you seek to arrange for an air date that coincides with a book release, you should pitch the show 4-6 months in advance.
+If you seek to arrange an air date that coincides with a book release, you should pitch the show at least 6 months in advance.